prebid/prebid.github.io/faq/prebid-server-faq.md

 ## How can I debug Prebid Server requests?

 + When invoking Prebid Server through Prebid.js, this can be done just by adding `?pbjs_debug=true` to the page URL.
-+ Through AMP, you can put `test: 1` in the stored request, or add `debug=1` to the query string of Prebid Server's AMP endpoint.
++ Through AMP, you can put `ext.prebid.debug: true` in the stored request, or add `debug=1` to the query string of Prebid Server's AMP endpoint.
-+ If calling directly, add `test: 1` to the JSON.
++ If calling directly, add `ext.prebid.debug: true` to the JSON.

+The OpenRTB `test:1` flag will also turn on debugging, and for true test requests, is the most appropriate thing to do, depending on your scenario.
+SSPs may not respond or log `test` requests.

 ## Why are there two versions of Prebid Server?
 Are they kept in sync?